-Information in literature the on antimicrobial properties, phytochemical composition of Turmeric plant and its use internationally as a natural preservative and as components of functional foods to promote health abound.
-It is therefore necessary to evaluate the phytochemical properties and antimicrobial activities of turmeric plant to diversify its use in promoting good health and reducing the risk of diseases.
+Information in the literature on the antimicrobial properties, phytochemical composition of Turmeric plant and its use internationally as a natural preservative and as components of functional foods to promote health abound.
+It is, therefore, necessary to evaluate the phytochemical properties and antimicrobial activities of the turmeric plant to diversify its use in promoting good health and reducing the risk of diseases.
 This study was aimed at determining the phytochemical properties and antimicrobial activities of Turmeric plant extract.